Revolutions Against the Church

 Because this subject is so grave, it must be handled without cruelty.
 Persons are not symbols.
 They are souls.
 No one is served by contempt, mockery, or reduction to a category.
 The Church's moral clarity exists for the sake of salvation.
 She names grave disorder because she believes grace can heal it, not because she despairs of those caught in it.

 The present crisis is marked by the transformation of grave impurity into a political and cultural emblem.
 What earlier ages often acknowledged as moral disorder is now framed as liberation, dignity, and progress.
-Those who decline to affirm it are treated as enemies of compassion.
+Those who refuse to affirm it are treated as enemies of compassion.
 In this way inversion becomes both celebrated and coercive.

-This chapter therefore prepares the conscience not for panic, but for realism.
+This therefore prepares the conscience not for panic, but for realism.
 The days of Lot are a warning because divine patience does not cancel divine judgment.
 A society that normalizes grave impurity cannot remain morally or politically sane.
 The answer is not to baptize corruption under softer names, but to call men back to truth before the city hardens past hearing.

 The days of Lot remain a warning because Our Lord intended them to remain one.
 When grave impurity becomes public identity, civic catechism, and political demand, the city is no longer merely tolerating sin.
 It is training itself in revolt against nature and against God.